freyfogle/freyfogle.github.io/_posts/2016-07-07-getthemsg.md

 categories: "#getthemsg, events"
 ---

+**Update: the event is cancelled**

+Bad news, at the last minute Betahaus cancelled on us, so rather than the speaking event we'll be having a dinner.
+Please get in touch if you'd like to attend.
+I nevertheless hope to go forward with Get the Msg events in the near future.
+Please follow the [@getthemsgevent](https://twitter.com/getthemsgevent) twitter account to stay informed.
+Thanks.

+---

 I'm organizing **Get the Msg**, a new regular event for anyone in Barcelona working on digital messaging.